What Is a Lettermark Logo? (And How to Make One)

 How small can a lettermark logo be?

-It depends on stroke thickness, spacing, and complexity.
-The safe approach is to test the mark at favicon-like sizes and at the smallest UI placement where you’ll use it, then adjust until it stays legible.
+It depends on stroke weight, spacing, and complexity.
+Test at favicon size and at the smallest spot you’ll use it.
+Adjust until it stays legible.

 What file formats should you request from a designer?

-Ask for vector files (like SVG or AI) plus one-color variants.
-If you’ll use it in UI, also request compact versions optimized for smaller sizes.
+Ask for vector files — SVG or AI format.
+Get one-color variants too.
+If you’ll use it in UI, ask for a compact version built for small sizes.

 Frequently asked questions